EDITORIALS

 a

-Agile testing is fundamentally different from traditional software testing.
-Instead of a separate testing phase after development finishes, testing happens continuously as features are built.
+Agile testing is fundamentally different from traditional software testing (our agile testing guide covers the full approach, and this comparison sets it against the traditional way).
+Instead of a separate testing phase after development finishes, testing happens continuously as features are built – sprint by sprint, through the agile development lifecycle.
 Testers work alongside developers, product managers contribute to test planning, and everyone on the team shares responsibility for quality.
+Google's DORA research finds that teams who test continuously throughout delivery, rather than in a separate phase, ship more stable software with less team burnout and less painful deployments.

 This collaborative, iterative approach needs tools that: